Kōchikai: Political stance

-By the political criteria of the LDP, which has embraced neoliberalism since the 1980s, Kōchikai is classified as one of the factions supporting welfare-friendly policies, in contrast to the economically liberal Seiwa Seisaku Kenkyūkai.
+By the political criteria of the LDP, which has embraced neoliberalism since the 1980s, Kōchikai was classified as one of the factions supporting welfare-friendly policies, in contrast to the economically liberal Seiwa Seisaku Kenkyūkai.
 However, before the 1980s, Kōchikai's leading politicians supported free-market liberalism within the LDP.

-One of the most moderate factions within the LDP, the Kōchikai faction has typically supported a dovish foreign policy, including diplomatic engagement, preservation of Article 9 of the Japanese Constitution forbidding Japan from having a military, and close relations with the United States.
-In terms of domestic policy, Kōchikai has tended to support moderate efforts to combat income inequality and expand or strengthen the social safety net in ways consistent with fostering economic growth.
-Among the interest groups in the LDP's base, the Kōchikai faction tends to draw support from government bureaucrats, big business organizations, white-collar workers and other urban professionals, and small business owners.
+One of the most moderate factions within the LDP, the Kōchikai faction typically supported a dovish foreign policy, including diplomatic engagement, preservation of Article 9 of the Japanese Constitution forbidding Japan from having a military, and close relations with the United States.
+In terms of domestic policy, Kōchikai tended to support moderate efforts to combat income inequality and expand or strengthen the social safety net in ways consistent with fostering economic growth.
+Among the interest groups in the LDP's base, the Kōchikai faction tended to draw support from government bureaucrats, big business organizations, white-collar workers and other urban professionals, and small business owners.

-Kōchikai supports "modified capitalism" (a conservative form of Keynesian economic policy), and unlike other LDP factions, has a weak socially conservative nature.
+Kōchikai supported "modified capitalism" (a conservative form of Keynesian economic policy), and unlike other LDP factions, has a weak socially conservative nature.
 Leaders of Kochikai have described themselves as liberal.
-However, Kōchikai's politicians remain socially conservative on some issues, including LGBT rights.
+However, Kōchikai's politicians remained socially conservative on some issues, including LGBT rights.